mkilgore/protura/userspace/coreutils/README.md

 A collection of Coreutil programs designed for Protura.
 A current list of programs:

 - `cat`: (Concatinate a file)
+- `chmod`: Change the access permissions of a file
+- `chown`: Change the ownership information of a file
+- `df`: Display disk usage information on the mounted filesystems
+- `env`: Prints the current environment
 - `false`: Returns the error code 1
 - `files`: Display the files currently in use by a process.
-- `getty`: Acquires a tty and sets up the session, and runs the login process (/bin/sh here).
+- `getty`: Acquires a tty and sets up the session, and runs the login process (/bin/login).
+- `grep`: Searches the given input for a RegEx string
 - `head`: Display the first `n` number of lines from the input.
 - `hexdhump`: Display a hex dump representation of the input.
+- `id`: Displays information about the currently logged-in user
 - `ifconfig`: Used for configuring the existing network devices
+- `init`: The actual PID 1 program for Protura
 - `kill`: Kill a paticular pid
+- `klogd`: Reads the kernel log and writes it to a file
 - `link`: Create a new link to a file
 - `ln`: Use for creating symbolic links.
 - `lnum`: Display line numbers before each input line
+- `login`: Reads username/password, and if correct sets up that user's environment and runs their shell
 - `ls`: Display information about files in the current directory.
 - `mem`: Display memory information about a process
 - `mkdir`: Make a directory on the file system